Hitesh-Aggarwal/feline_theme.nvim/README.md

 This is a opinionated feline config designed to be used as a plugin.
 It automatically picks colors from applied colorscheme.

+### Note: [feline.nvim](https://github.com/feline-nvim/feline.nvim) is archived, so there is no reason for this plugin to stay.
+Consider moving to [Heirline.nvim](https://github.com/rebelot/heirline.nvim).
+You can use my config of it.

+### Heirline config link: [https://github.com/Hitesh-Aggarwal/nvim/blob/main/lua/user/plugins/statusline.lua](https://github.com/Hitesh-Aggarwal/nvim/blob/main/lua/user/plugins/statusline.lua).
+This config particulary used catppuccin-mocha theme, but you can change that to suit your favorite colorscheme.

 ## Requirements:

 - Neovim >= 0.8